Texas Property Division Overview

 Texas is one of nine states in the United States operating under a community property system.
 In dividing an estate upon divorce, the property will be characterized as either community or separate.

+This often exacerbates the already stressful considerations individuals experience during divorce.
 Property acquired by a spouse during the marriage is presumed to be community property subject to division by the court.

 ‘Just and Right’ Property Division